digital-asset/docs.daml.com/docs/2.7.0/docs/daml-finance/tutorials/settlement/internal.rst

   :start-after: -- WRAPPED_TRANSFER_SETUP_BEGIN
   :end-before: -- WRAPPED_TRANSFER_SETUP_END

-The settlement factory is employed by a party, known as the requestor, to create a batch and instructions from a list of routed steps.
+The settlement factory is employed by a party, known as the `requestor`, to create a batch and instructions from a list of routed steps.
 In the scripts, the requestor is also responsible for settling the batch once all instructions have been allocated and approved.